alexmario74/websockets-play/README.md

 One of the main issues on this kind of approach is to toone the WebSocket session.

-It is trivial to open the websocket then close it after the requests is fulfilled.
+It is trivial to open the websocket then close it after the request is fulfilled.

-But open a session for each requests can be slow.
+But open a session for each request can be slow.

 In this exercise I use an object to keep the socket open and if the connection is lost for some reason I attempt to reopen the connection on the next message send.